11 Let us therefore be diligent to enter that rest, lest anyone fall according to the same example of disobedience.

 11 Let us therefore

 The “therefore” harks back to the previous verse that spoke of God’s rest as His grace.
 An understanding and ownership of God’s grace is foundational to entering His rest.

-The author includes himself using the word “us” in the challenge of entering God’s rest.
+The author included himself, using the word “us,” in the challenge of entering God’s rest.
 This challenge obviously refers to believers.

 be diligent [eager] to enter that rest,

 “Diligent” carries the idea of zealous.
 The word “diligent” means eager.
 Christians should develop an eager attitude to seize God’s grace for their lives.
 God calls for earnestness in seeking it.
 Ironically, it takes intense determination to orient oneself to God’s grace!
 This does not mean that believers merit God’s grace but that it is the means of living under that grace.
 It requires zeal in knowledge and appropriation.

 The diligence here is diligent faith.
 It is possible to become insensitive to God’s promises and provisions by lack of belief in what He provides.